 Additionally, the tables below show the development of selected operational targets and metrics for the three main asset classes, i.e. mortgages, consumer and business loans for the period June 2017 - 2019.
+These are analyzed as follows:

-More specifically in the mortgage portfolio (amounts in €billion):
+The mortgage portfolio (amounts in €billion):